wangchao9240/job-tracker/_bmad-output/implementation-artifacts/5-5-mapping-workbench-review-confirm-and-persist-mapping-including-uncovered-requirements.md

         - 404 `NOT_FOUND` for not found/not owned.
         - 401 `UNAUTHORIZED` when no session.
     - Option B: add `POST /api/mapping/confirm` (only if Option A becomes too coupled).
-  - [ ] Logging guardrails:
+  - [x] Logging guardrails:
     - Structured JSON only.
     - Do not log full requirement text or bullet text; log counts/ids only.

-- [ ] Add mapping workbench UI (MVP version: review + edit + confirm).
+- [x] Add mapping workbench UI (MVP version: review + edit + confirm).
-  - [ ] Create `./job-tracker/src/components/features/mapping/MappingWorkbench.jsx` (or similar) and integrate it into the application detail workspace.
+  - [x] Create `./job-tracker/src/components/features/mapping/MappingWorkbench.jsx` (or similar) and integrate it into the application detail workspace.
-  - [ ] UI requirements:
+  - [x] UI requirements:
     - For each item (responsibility/requirement):
       - Show item text.
-      - Show suggested bullets (from Story 5.4 proposal) with quick “Add” controls.
+      - Show suggested bullets (from Story 5.4 proposal) with quick "Add" controls.
-      - Show selected bullets with “Remove/Replace”.
+      - Show selected bullets with "Remove/Replace".
-      - Show an “Uncovered” toggle; when on, visually highlight the item.
+      - Show an "Uncovered" toggle; when on, visually highlight the item.
     - Confirm flow:
-      - “Confirm mapping” button saves `confirmedMapping`.
+      - "Confirm mapping" button saves `confirmedMapping`.
       - Clear states: saving/saved/error with retry.
       - On failure: keep all unsaved edits in UI (no loss) and allow retry.
     - Recovery:
-      - If requirements missing: show a blocking explanation + direct “Extract requirements” action.
+      - If requirements missing: show a blocking explanation + direct "Extract requirements" action.
-      - If bullets missing: show a blocking explanation + direct “Create bullets” action.
+      - If bullets missing: show a blocking explanation + direct "Create bullets" action.
-  - [ ] Keep scope tight:
+  - [x] Keep scope tight:
     - Reordering items is optional.
-    - Multi-select polish can wait; ensure it’s usable with simple controls.
+    - Multi-select polish can wait; ensure it's usable with simple controls.

-- [ ] Ensure uncovered requirements are first-class.
+- [x] Ensure uncovered requirements are first-class.
-  - [ ] Persist uncovered items explicitly (`uncovered: true`) so downstream generation can:
+  - [x] Persist uncovered items explicitly (`uncovered: true`) so downstream generation can:
     - Warn the user about uncovered gaps
     - Avoid fabricating evidence for those items

-- [ ] Minimal tests (only what changes).
+- [x] Minimal tests (only what changes).
-  - [ ] Unit tests for the confirmedMapping `zod` schema (valid/invalid cases).
+  - [x] Unit tests for the confirmedMapping `zod` schema (valid/invalid cases).
-  - [ ] Minimal Route Handler test:
+  - [x] Minimal Route Handler test:
     - Accepts a valid `confirmedMapping` and returns it on subsequent GET.
     - Rejects invalid mapping shapes without partial writes.